OpenGenus/cosmos/README.md

 [(Back to top)](#list-of-contents)

-Contributions are welcomed heartily; any new `feature` or a `bug fix` is great! :smile:
+Contributions are welcomed heartily; any new `feature` or a `bug fix` is great! :smile: <br>
+B.E.N.J.I. is a project under the [Kharagpur Winter of Code 2017](https://kwoc.kossiitkgp.in/)

 ### License

 [(Back to top)](#list-of-contents)